Victor and Corona: Veneration

 Victor and Corona's memorial day is 24 November (11 November in the Julian Calendar).
 Their feast day is 14 May.
 Outside the town of Feltre in northern Italy, on the slopes of Mount Miesna, is the church of SS.
 Vittore e Corona, erected by the Crusaders from Feltre after the First Crusade.

 Corona is especially venerated in Austria and eastern Bavaria.
 There is a chapel dedicated to her in Sauerlach, near Munich.
 There are two churches named after her in the Roman Catholic Diocese of Passau and two towns named after her in Lower Austria.
 A statue of her stands in the Münster Cathedral.

 Around 1000 AD Otto III, Holy Roman Emperor brought Corona's relics to Aachen in western Germany.
 Her relics were rediscovered during excavation work at Aachen Cathedral in 1910.
 The relics were removed from a crypt and placed in a shrine inside the cathedral.

 Corona is the patroness of causes involving money, such as gambling and treasure hunting, a result of a later treasure hunter who credited his success to invoking her.
 She is called upon by a treasure hunter to bring treasure, and then sent away through a similarly elaborate ritual.
-She was not historically a patron saint of or invoked against pandemics or disease, but has been invoked against the COVID-19 pandemic.
-Her relics will be available for public veneration once the pandemic has passed.
+She was not historically a patron saint of or invoked against pandemics or disease, but in a modern case of a saint linked to patronage via folk etymology, she has been invoked against the COVID-19 pandemic.
+Her relics were to be exposed for public veneration once restrictions lifted.